William Schaw: Great Master of Work

-Servant of Anna of Denmark
+Arrival of Anne of Denmark in Scotland

-In 1589 Schaw was amongst the courtiers who accompanied James VI to Denmark to fetch his new queen Anna of Denmark.
-He returned on 15 March 1590, ahead of the rest of the party to prepare for their subsequent return.
-Schaw brought with him a Danish carpenter or woodturner called Frederick who would join the queen's household.
+In March 1589, Schaw was granted £1000 Scots of tax money to begin repairs at Holyroodhouse in advance of the reception of the bride of James V, Anne of Denmark.
+He was amongst the courtiers who accompanied James VI to Denmark to fetch his queen in October.
+He returned on 15 or 16 March 1590, ahead of the rest of the party to prepare for their subsequent return.
+He brought King James's letter written on 19 February at Kronborg to the Privy Council and his request that the Provost of Edinburgh, John Arnot, to supply him with a ship and good mariners.
+James VI also asked the Provost of Edinburgh to provide Schaw with the "many good craftsmen" necessary to complete the repairs at the Palace of Holyroodhouse.

+David Moysie, a contemporary writer, wrote in his Memoir that Schaw also brought news that Anne of Denmark was pregnant, and Chancellor Maitland included this news in a letter to Robert Bruce.
+Anne of Denmark may have suffered a miscarriage at Dunfermline Palace in September 1590, where she was attended by the physician Martin Schöner and a midwife.

+William Schaw brought with him a Danish locksmith called Frederick who would join the queen's household.
 Schaw busied himself repairing Holyrood Palace and Dunfermline Palace which had been assigned to the queen.
 He was given £1,000 Scots from tax money raised in Edinburgh for the royal marriage to spend on the repairs at Holyroodhouse.
 Queen Elizabeth gave a further 625 gold crowns to spend on Holyrood.
 Schaw was also responsible for the elaborate ceremony greeting her arrival at Leith and the decoration of St Giles' Kirk with tapestry for her coronation.
 He subsequently became Master of Ceremonies to the court, as his epitaph carved on his tomb states.

 In June 1590 Schaw and his kinsman John Gibb, signed a bond in support of their relation James Gibb of Bo'ness who had fought illegally in Edinburgh near Holyrood Palace with James Boyd of Kippis in a family feud.
 His death sentence was converted to banishment.
+Lady Thirlestane's account of the subsidy money for August 1590 records a payment of £666 Scots to Schaw for further building works.